AtB-AS/mittatb-app/docs/architecture/Authentication-and-purchase-flows.md

 ## Authentication flow

-The customer must authenticate via Firebase Authentication, from the app, in order to initiate a purchase via Account Based Ticketing.
+The customer must authenticate via Firebase Authentication, from the app, in order to initiate a purchase via Account Based Ticketing (ABT).
 The same login credentials can be used from both web and app, so if a user already exists, then the same data is accessible from all platforms.

 ### New user